ampproject/amphtml/extensions/amp-sidebar/1.0/amp-sidebar-1.0.md

 ## Overview
 `<amp-sidebar>` hides meta content intended for temporary access (navigation links, buttons, menus, etc.). `<amp-sidebar>` can be opened and closed by button taps, and tapping outside of amp-sidebar.
 However, optional attributes that accept media queries can be used to display meta content in other parts of the site.
-Child <code><nav toolbar=""></code> elements allow for content within the sidebar to be displayed on other parts of the main content.
+Child `<nav toolbar="">`elements allow for content within the sidebar to be displayed on other parts of the main content.